-The access control technology has transformed from a very basic physical technique to the best access control technology powered by computers and software platforms.
+Access control technology has transformed from a very basic physical technique to the best access control technology powered by computers and software platforms.
 Before we dig into the crux of the matter, we should have an overview of the background of access control technology.

 The list of best access control technologies contains the technologies that are mostly used for communication between different components of the access control system (ACS).
 So, let’s have short access control technology overviews:

-Internet of Things (IoT): This is IP based communication between all components of access control technologies, which are IP enabled intelligent devices.
+Internet of Things (IoT): This is IP-based communication between all components of access control technologies, which are IP-enabled intelligent devices.
 They use the internet to establish communication between them.

-Wired Access Control Technologies: These include CAT6 cable communication, PoE access and traditional wiring solutions.
+Wired Access Control Technologies: These include CAT6 cable communication, PoE access, and traditional wiring solutions.
 The communication between different components may take place through different communication protocols.

 Wireless Access Control Technologies: This is a generalized category of wireless technologies used in the access control system.
-Bluetooth, NFC, RFID, mobile and others fall in this category of access control technologies.
+Bluetooth, NFC, RFID, mobile, and others fall in this category of access control technologies.

 The access control technology overview of individual categories can be further expanded in terms of features and capabilities to integrate different backend technologies and software applications.

 Access control technology has evolved from a very basic technique to the latest software-controlled intelligent access control technology, as shown above in the access control technology overview section.
 Many terms are very necessary to know about for a better understanding of the concepts of modern access control technologies.
 A few very important terms are explained below.

 Access Credentials: This is the valid password, biometric pattern or PIN code, or other data used to access the system provided by the access control system administrator to the users.

 Authentication: Authentication is a process to verify the access credential provided by users.
 In this process, the input credentials are compared with the original data created on the system and verified or rejected.